mui/mui-x/docs/data/date-pickers/rfc-digital-clock.md

 ### Without Material UI

-The user can use the `useIs12HourCycleInCurrentLocale()` hook to know if the `ampm` should be enabled based on the current locale and build the UI accordingly:
+The user can use the `useIs12HourCycleInCurrentLocale()` hook to know if the meridiem should be enabled based on the current locale and build the UI accordingly:

 ```tsx
 function App(props) {